PhilChodrow/mban_orientation/optimization_intro/index.md

 # Introduction to Optimization
 *Instructors: Jack Dunn and Daisy Zhuo*

-This is the repository for a day-long intensive crash-course on optimization and `Julia`.
+This is the repository for a day-long intensive crash-course on optimization, `Julia`, and `JuMP`.

 The course aims to familiarize students with the concept and implementation of optimization.
 The course outline is as follow: